Dorky-Lever/MiSimulator/README.md

 Code was modified from https://sourceforge.net/projects/breedingsim/ to isntead estimate the average time taken to produce a certain genotype of mice stock.

-To run python2.7 MiSimulator.py within the associated directory.
+To run, type python3 MiSimulator.py within the associated directory.

-Requirements:
-* python 2.7 ##TODO make comptaible with python 3.6+